Look for the legendary green flash

-The green flash image at the top of this post was taken by Jim Grant, our friend on Facebook.
-He captured this green flash off the coast of Ocean Beach, California.
-He called it a mock mirage green flash.
+The mock mirage and green flash image at the top of this post was taken by Jim Grant, an EarthSky friend on Facebook.
+He captured it on September 3, 2020, off the coast of Ocean Beach, California.
+Thank you, Jim!

-You need a distant horizon to see any of these phenomena, and you need a distinct edge to the horizon.
-So these green flashes, streaks, and rays are often seen over the ocean – but you can see them over land, too, if your horizon is far enough away.
+Again … you need a distant horizon to see any of these phenomena, and you need a distinct edge to the horizon.
+That’s why these green flashes, streaks, and rays are most often seen over the ocean.
+But you can see them over land, too, if your horizon is far enough away.
 Pollution or haze on the horizon will hide this instantaneous flash of the color green.